leminlimez/Cowabunga/README.md

 # Cowabunga
 A Jailed toolbox application for iOS 14.0-15.7.1 and 16.0-16.1.2 using [CVE-2022-46689](https://support.apple.com/en-us/HT213530).

+Cowabunga MDC has reached its end of life.
+There will be no more updates and has been archived.

 Enable Notifications and set Location Services to **Always** to keep the app running in the background, keep the dock and folder background hidden, and prevent some sound effects from reverting.

 Warning: Some changes are permanent on iOS 14.0-14.8.1